International Physicians

 1. Militarisation and an on-going global arms race are exacerbating the climate catastrophe

 Military activity is estimated to contribute 5.5 % of global greenhouse gas emissions as compared to 4.4% of the global health care sector, albeit the purpose of one is killing and destruction whereas the other is set to sustain life.
 Yet military emissions reporting remains voluntary under the UNFCCC and the official country data remains scarce.
 Studies increasingly show the impact of military carbon emissions, i.e. the Pentagon was responsible for more carbon emissions in 2017 than countries such as Sweden or Denmark.
 The climate and environmental effects of wars are even less accounted for.
-Researchers found that the first 24 months of war in Ukraine accounted for 175 million tons of CO2, as much as Belgium produced in the same period.
+Researchers found that the first 3 years of war in Ukraine accounted for 230 million tons of CO2, as much as the countries of Austria, Hungary, Czechia, and Slovakia combined in one year.
 While militaries and defence actors draft climate strategies, there is no evidence that a “greening” of the military is possible.
 Even if it were, the production and duration cycles of military equipment far outrun the closing window for climate action.
 The F-35 fighter jet for example produces 28 t CO2e on one tank of gas, equivalent to the annual average CO2 footprint of 4 German citizens or 70 Kenyan citizens.
 The F-35 is planned to be a cornerstone of NATO and U.S.-allied air power and to operate until 2070.

 We need to cut emissions by half by 2030 to stay within the 1.5 degree limit and thereby ensure planetary and human health.
 We need to tackle military emissions.